 A Weekend Stop At The Matera Sassi

-Matera was not on our original travel plans for our 10 weeks in Italy but several people had suggested it as a stop enroute to Sorrento to see this town known for the Sassi.
-The Matera Sassi (meaning “stones of Matera”) are ancient cave dwellings found throughout the town and in the surrounding gorge.
+Matera was not on our original travel plans for our 10 weeks in Italy .
+But several people suggested it as a stop enroute to Sorrento for the Sassi.
+The Matera Sassi (meaning “stones of Matera“) were ancient cave dwellings found throughout the town and in the surrounding gorge.

 We headed into town for lunch and finally sat down at almost 3pm in a packed local restaurant.
-We thought we had again picked the same spot as the bus tour groups but later it would dawn on us that this was just the crowd from the balloon festival.
+We thought we had picked the same spot as the bus tour groups.
+But later it would dawn on us that this was just the crowd from the balloon festival.
 Apparently the crowds had surprised the restaurant staff as well and when our waiter came he told us that lasagna was the only choice.
-Luckily it was an ok choice for a lunch way past due.
+Luckily it was an ok choice for a lunch way past due

 Matera Sassi At Sunset

-We headed out before dusk trying to find the balloons.
-While the launching and festival site was restricted to cars, with only a shuttle bus service, we figured we might find some high ground to see the balloons.
+We headed out before dusk and tried to find the balloons.
+The launching and festival site was restricted to cars, with only a shuttle bus service.
+But we figured we might find some high ground to see the balloons.
 We set out with directions from the hotel concierge but one wrong turn brought good luck.
-We saw a dirt road leading up a long hill to a church and thought that might get us a vantage point.
+We saw a dirt road up a long hill to a church and thought that might get us a vantage point.

-It soon became obvious as we climbed that this was the road that would get us an awesome unfettered view of the Matera Sassi from across the gorge – the exact view that David had wanted for pics.
+It soon became obvious as we climbed that this road got us an awesome unfettered view of the Matera Sassi from across the gorge.
+This was the exact view that David had wanted for pics.
 We were not the only ones on the road or at the final observation point.
 The sun set over Matera and then the lights slowly began to twinkle on.
-The church bells were chiming and we could even hear music from the town.
+The church bells chimed and we could even hear music from the town.
 We could not have found a better spot!